CosmicMind/Material/README.md

 #### SearchBar

 SearchBars are sleek and powerful.
-Customize a SearchBar in anyway you like.
+Customize a SearchBar in any way you like.

 ![SearchBar](http://www.cosmicmind.io/gifs/SearchBar.gif)